Implementation of emoji

-The implementation of emojis on different platforms took place across a three-decade period, starting in the 1990s.
+The implementation of emoji on different platforms took place across a three-decade period, starting in the 1990s.
 Today, the exact appearance of emoji is not prescribed but can vary between fonts and platforms, much like different typefaces.

+Depending on the different platforms, the emoji may be constantly implemented according to the latest recommendation, or it may not have been updated for some time and may not be covered by the latest Unicode, or it may follow its own standard.

 For example, the Apple Color Emoji typeface is proprietary to Apple, and can only be used on Apple devices (without additional hacking).
 Different computing companies have developed their own fonts to display emoji, some of which have been open-sourced to permit their reuse.
 Both color and monochrome emoji typefaces exist, as well as at least one animated design.